The benefits of our Quality Mark for your resource

 Get support to develop your resource

-We offer advice on creating high-quality resources and making improvements
+We offer detailed advice on creating high-quality resources and making improvements

 What are the benefits to publishers?

 As a publisher, achieving the PSHE Association Quality Mark will inspire teachers' confidence when considering your resource.
-We quality assure and promote these resources to over 37,000 email contacts, over 18,000 social media contacts and over 500,000 annual website page views, giving us an unmatched reach into the PSHE education community.
+We quality assure and promote these resources to over 43,000 email contacts, over 19,000 social media contacts and over 2.5 million annual website page views, giving us an unmatched reach into the PSHE education community.
 Unlike many other sources of teaching resources we promote quality over quantity, meaning only a selection of the best resources are entitled to display the Mark.

 The PSHE Association Quality Mark logo demonstrates to PSHE teachers and leads that your resource supports effective teaching practice.
 The teachers we work with value the resources highlighted to them and use the Quality Mark as a guide on what resources to use.
 For example a PSHE teacher in secondary school says the PSHE Association Quality Mark is “very helpful and a true reflection of the quality of the resources it is awarded to.”